Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 > the software first.
 Look at the [setup instructions](https://software.broadinstitute.org/software/igv/download) for more information
 > on installing these software packages.
 {: .callout}

+## What next?
+We've now come to the end of our variant calling workflow.
+We have a list of all the presumed SNPs in our sample, and we've visualised where they are in the genome.
+If this were a real analysis, however, our work would not yet be done.

+### Analyse and compare other samples
+First of all, we have more samples to analyse!
+For this example workflow we chose to look at sample SRR2584866.
+However, we downloaded two other samples - SRR2584863 and SRR2589044 - at the start of this session.

+Each sample represents a different timepoint in the *E. coli* long-term evolution experiment we discussed previously:
+- SRR2589044 was sampled from generation 5000
+- SRR2584863 was sampled from generation 15,000
+- SRR2584866 was sampled from generation 50,000

+> Look back at the [background information](https://cloud-span.github.io/02genomics/03-background/index.html) and the [metadata](https://github.com/Cloud-SPAN/04genomics/blob/gh-pages/files/Ecoli_metadata_composite.csv) for this dataset.
+>
+> What differences do you predict you would see between the SNP call outputs for the three samples?
+Think about the number of mutations present and how this might differ.
+> > We might predict that the number of mutations will increase as the generations go on, with SRR2584866 having most and SRR2589044 having least.
+> >
+> > Additionally, looking at the metadata table tells us that SRR2584866 (generation 50,000) is known to be both hypermutable and able to metabolise citrate (Cit+).
+This sample is therefore likely to have a lot more mutations than its predecessors, which are not hypermutable.
+> {: .solution}
+{: .challenge}

+> Test your hypothesis!
+Go back through the variant calling workflow with the other two samples.
+You can start from ["Align reads to reference genome"](https://cloud-span.github.io/04genomics/01-variant_calling/index.html#:~:text=Align%20reads%20to%20reference%20genome) as the reference genome doesn't need indexing again.
+>
+> You may want to create some folders to organise the results for each individual sample.
+>
+> Once you have generated your VCF files you can view these in the IGV web app alongside your existing file.
+Add each VCF file as a new track.
+You might also want to upload the aligned reads (and their index) on separate tracks too.
+Once you have everything uploaded, use the viewer to examine the differences between the three samples.
+Was your prediction correct?
+{: .challenge}